 By now, you should know that your files and your PC should be backed up so that you don’t lose or get locked out of any mission-critical data.
 Now it’s time to consider backing up your internet connection.
 Some organizations with high internet usage choose to have more than one hardlined internet connection.
 That way, if one goes out, they’re not completely incapacitated.
 But for some businesses, it just wouldn’t make fiscal sense to have a secondary internet connection.
-The good news is that they don’t have to.

 There will be some upfront fees, such as the LTE compatible router or professional installation, but cellular internet backup can cost less than half of what you’d pay for a second dedicated internet hardline.
 You can look at this type of backup internet as insurance.
 You hope you don’t have to use it, but if the need arises, you’re going to be glad you’ve got it.

 If one or more of your essential business elements requires an uninterrupted internet connection, you should consider cellular backup.
 For example, if your organization utilizes any sort of e-commerce, then a lack of internet could be devastating, leaving orders to pile up.
 Even if all you’re using it for is to check and respond to emails, not having access is enough to cause problems.